01246 277 271

 Don't worry about telling us that you're not happy about something - we'd much rather try and resolve things straight away so it doesn't affect your stay or visit and it doesn't become a bigger issue that leads to a formal complaint.

-Assistance & Complaints, Chesterfield Royal Hospital, Calow, Chesterfield S44 5BL
+Address: Assistance and Complaints, Chesterfield Royal Hospital, Calow, S44 5BL

 Normal Office Opening hours: 9.00 am to 4.00 pm Monday to Friday (except Bank Holidays)

 We would really like you to tell us if you are pleased with our staff and services or your care and treatment.
 It helps us to know when we’re doing things well.
 Please tell the staff looking after you, or contact our Patient Advice and Liaison Service (PALS).

 Do you want to tell us something or make a suggestion?
 We would like to hear from you to help us improve.
 Please tell the staff looking after you or use the contact details further down the page.

 If you’re worried about your care or treatment, or that of a friend or relative, we want to know about it.
 Please tell us as soon as possible so we can help you quickly.
 Please talk to someone in the team looking after you.
 They can look into any issues you may have and get back to you.
 You can also contact our PALS Team.

 If you’re still not happy after telling us about your concern, you have the right to make a formal complaint.
 It will take us longer to get back to you than with raising a concern, as there will be a formal investigation and written response.
 A member of the Assistance and Complaints team will support you, explain what will happen and let you know how long it is likely to take before you get a response.